fraserphysics/hmmds/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+   Append to sys.path in conf.py to find source files.

+   Command line: "make html"

 Welcome to HMM and Dynamical Systems's documentation
 =====================================================